-How to Build a Raccoon Trap
+How to Trap a Raccoon

 Raccoon traps are methods or a device used in catching a raccoon.
 Utah-based Photographer Ryan Hou / Getty Images